Isc740/odin-recipes/README.md

 # odin-recipes
-This is a test from the Odin Project curriculum.
+a simple html site made as an assignment for "The Odin Project"